BlaqueDevs/se-assignment-day-4-software-project-management-Sharlyne-ben/README.md

 ## 12. What data is available regarding the market size and growth potential for your software?

+Data on market size and growth potential could include industry reports, market research findings, and statistics that demonstrate the demand and future opportunities for the software.

 ## 13. How can understanding market trends inform your software’s positioning and development?